chikuzen/DCTFilter/readme.md

 	opt: Specify which CPU optimization are used.
 		0 = use c++ routine.
 		1 = use SSE2 + SSE routine if possible. when SSE2 can't be used, fallback to 0.
+		2 = use SSE4.1 + SSE2 + SSE routine if possible. when SSE4.1 can't be used, fallback to 1.
-		2 = use AVX2 + FMA3 + AVX routine if possible.
-WHen AVX2 can't be used, fallback to 1.(default)
+		others = use AVX2 + FMA3 + AVX routine if possible.
+WHen AVX2 can't be used, fallback to 2.(default)

 Note: the first 9 parameters are unnamed and do not have a default so they must be specified.